 But you know what?

-He can't do it, and I think it's best for him to get off the stage, both for himself and for the Democratic Party.
+He can't do it, and I think it's best for him to get off the stage both for himself and for the Democratic Party.

 There's another thing, too.

-You know, everybody now, in light of me too, look, all of these issues were brought front and center by people like me in the 2016 election.
+You know, everybody now, in light of me, too, look, all of these issues were brought front and center by people like me in the 2016 election.

-But up until November 9th, 2016, John McLaughlin, they would they were protecting Hillary and Bill and his shenanigans and his, you know, he's the grandfather of the Me Too movement in so many ways.
+But up until November 9th, 2016, John McLaughlin, they were protecting Hillary and Bill and his shenanigans and his, you know, he's the grandfather of the Me Too movement in so many ways.

 Absolutely.

-And now what's going on is they're motivating those Trump voters to come back out with all the the attacks on our president.
+And now what's going on is they're motivating those Trump voters to come back out with all the attacks on our president.

 They're getting the heartland of the country upset because this whole thing with the Me Too movement, what are they doing?